RawanAlShami/CommandLineInterface/README.md

 # CommandLineInterface
-Java code that simulates CLI commands
+Java code that simulates CLI commands such as: echo pwd cd

-Supports commands such as:
-echo
-pwd
-cd